Dreamland (2019 American film): Production

 In May 2017, Margot Robbie joined the cast of the film, with Miles Joris-Peyrafitte directing from a screenplay by Nicolaas Zwart.
 Robbie served as a producer on the film, alongside Tom Ackerley, Josey McNamara, Brian Kavanaugh-Jones and Rian Cahill, under their LuckyChap Entertainment and Automatik banners.
 In 2017 Romulus Entertainment came on to produce and finance with Brad Feinstein producing.
 In October 2017, Finn Cole, Travis Fimmel, Darby Camp and Kerry Condon joined the cast of the film.

 Principal photography began in October 2017, in New Mexico.

 Release

 It had its world premiere at the Tribeca Film Festival on April 28, 2019.
 In September 2020, Vertical Entertainment acquired U.S. distribution rights to the film while Paramount Home Entertainment acquired home media and TV rights.
-It was released in a limited release on November 13, 2020, followed by video on demand on November 17, 2020.
+It was given a limited release on November 13, 2020, followed by video on demand on November 17, 2020.